-The ninth annual CGHS Athletic Hall of Fame Induction will be held Saturday, January 21st, 2012 in the Gymnasium.
+The tenth annual CGHS Athletic Hall of Fame Induction will be held Saturday, January 11th, 2013 at 4:00 in the Gymnasium.

 Father Thomas Dennehy